Masa331/blog/_posts/2016-05-21-passwordless-authentication-in-rails.md

 * Resetting and changing passwords logic
 * Using third party libs and gems

+### Update 24.5.2016

+Some cons were mentioned in discussion under the post.
+I consider these two the worst:

+* Long email delivery time
+* Users not used to such systems

 ## Links

 * [My repo with example app](https://github.com/Masa331/rails_passwordless_authentication)